-The project will be done in two phases – the northwest half, and the southeast half.
-Each phase will be broken into several work areas in order to minimize disruption to airport operations.
-The anticipated start will be In the spring of 2023.
+The project will be done in two phases – Phase I will be re-construction of the northwest half; Phase II will be re-construction of the southeast half.
+Each phase will be broken into several work areas to minimize disruption to airport operations.

 Airport management will continue to provide updates as the project progresses, including advance notice of taxiway closings and detours and any work affecting night-time flight operations.
-Notice to Airmen or NOTAMS will be posted throughout the duration of the project and should be checked frequently.
+Notice to Air Missions or NOTAMS will be posted throughout the duration of the project and should be checked frequently.
 We regret any inconvenience the project may cause in the coming months for the airport’s tenants, users, and surrounding communities.
-Should you have any questions, please contact the Airport’s Administration office at 631-752-7707 x6109.
+Should you have any questions, please contact the Airport’s Administration office at 631-752-7707 x6109g

 Republic Airport is pleased to be a responsive and responsible member of the Long Island community.
 As such, the Airport is fully committed to investigating aircraft noise concerns in a timely manner.

 To effectively and accurately determine the source of an alleged noise violation, residents are strongly encouraged to report such incidents within 48 hours of an occurrence.
 Timely notification will assist in not only determining the cause, but also enhance the Airport’s ability to take corrective actions.
 The community’s support is very much appreciated.

 To file a noise complaint, please contact the Airport at (631) 752-7707, option #4, or use our Online Noise Complaint Form.